mrspaceman/my-blog-pages/_posts/2024-03-261-fixing-my-ender-5-s1.md

 Hmmm, the hotend fan has stopped again.
 My fault for turning my back and going to slice a benchy.

 It was at this point that my wife mentioned that as it was still under warranty (just, less than a month left), that I should contact creality and see what they said.
 I wasn't convinced as thats a company know for cheap and okayish printers. this was a printer that wasnt new and I just thought that creality would fob me off, so I sent a support email describing the problem and they got back to me to make sure which fan wasnt working and asked if I had tried the hotend fan in the parts cooling fan port to prove the fan worked.
-Of course I had.....
+Of course I had tri.....

 Oh, maybe I should have tried that before cutting the connector off the old fan.